 Natural Heritage Natural Areas are identified by North Carolina Natural Heritage Program ecologists.
 These sites support rare and high-quality populations of native plants, wildlife and natural communities (habitats) on both land and water - and are extremely important to the conservation of the state's biodiversity.
 An area's value rating may be due to the presence of rare species, rare or high-quality natural communities or other important ecological features.
 It should be noted that this dataset only contains data for rare species and habitats; not all priority wildlife and habitats species datasets are included.

-There is a potential for trail projects to be delayed or altered due to the presence of rare/endangered species.
-There are some Natural Heritage areas un the northeastern part of Town that some of the alignment does go through.
+There is a potentials for trail projects to be delayed or altered due to the presence of rare/endangered species.

-Rutherford College Natural Heritage Inventory
+Connelly Springs Natural Heritage Inventory

 5.7 - WETLANDS AND WATER BODIES